We have 31 nurseries as part of our primary schools. All of our settings will operate one of two models:

 East Lothian Council’s model of funded blended placements cannot make adjustments for individual circumstances.
 The funded models offered are in line with the Scottish Government guidance which states that although funding follows the child this does not however, mean unfettered choice for parents.
 There is no expectation that local authorities or any individual provider will tailor bespoke packages for every individual child.

 If you would like to request a blended placement, please refer to the blended models above, discuss this with your current funded provider and arrange to complete the necessary funding paperwork with them.

-Once the blended placement has been agreed and the funding paperwork submitted (or your child has started attending their funded placement) no change can be made to this placement during that term.
+Once the blended placement has been agreed and the funding paperwork submitted no change can be made to this placement during that term.

 Placement changes will only be considered in exceptional circumstances such as a house move to another town or village outwith the funded provider's cluster.